tfourj/immich-public-proxy/README.md

 2. Update the value for `IMMICH_URL` in your docker-compose file to point to your local URL for Immich.
 This should not be a public URL.

-3. Update the value for `PUBLIC_BASE_URL` to be the public base URL for IPP, without a trailing slash (example `https://your-proxy-url.com`).
+3. Update or remove the value for `PUBLIC_BASE_URL`.
+This should be the public base URL for IPP, without a trailing slash (example `https://your-proxy-url.com`).
+If you remove this value, it will dynamically generate it based on the request hostname.
+This can be useful if you are [serving from multiple domains](#serving-from-multiple-domains).

 4. Start the docker container.
 You can test that it is working by visiting `https://your-proxy-url.com/share/healthcheck`.
 Check the container console output for any error messages.